-Calculating and projecting what you’ll need to buy for your new company can be difficult.
+Calculating and projecting what you’ll need to buy for your new company can be difficult and that’s why startup costs are very important to handle.
 There are a lot of variables at play, and they might alter as you get closer to your first sale, making it impossible to anticipate how much money you’ll need from friends, family, and investors.

 Startup costs are divided into two categories: one-time costs and ongoing costs.
 Licenses and business permits, equipment, incorporation fees, and logo design are all examples of upfront costs.
 Your office or storefront lease, personnel expenses, insurance payments, and taxes are all examples of ongoing costs.
 Organizing your budget into these categories will help you prepare for the future while also allowing you to see what you need to budget for right now.